-Attack the lake in practice with the same enthusiasm you muster for the actual tournament.
+Attack the lake in practice with the enthusiasm you muster for the tournament.
 That means getting on the water at daylight and fishing hard for as long as you are allowed by the rules.
-This often means coming off the water at dark.
-Practice fishing should be more exhausting than the tournament itself, because you spend more hours on the water.
+Unfortunately, this often means coming off the water at dark.
+Practice fishing should be more exhausting than the tournament because you spend more hours on the water.

-Start with your best hunch in terms of where the bass will be and what lures and presentations will catch them.
-Say, you think bass will be relating to submerged grass that grows on flats and humps in creek arms.
-And, you believe jerkbaits, lipless rattling crankbaits, and Senko type baits will catch them.
+Start with your best hunch regarding where the bass will be and what lures and presentations will catch them.
+Say you think bass will relate to submerged grass that grows on flats and humps in creek arms.
+And, you believe jerkbaits, lipless rattling crankbaits, and Senko-type baits will catch them.
 Fish several potential grass beds with these lures until you either start getting bites or determine that you need to try something else.
 This may take 3 or 4 hours or more.

-Once you begin to catch bass on a particular pattern, stop hooking them and start fishing for bites.
-One way to do this is by covering your hooks with a piece insulation stripped from 14-gauge electrical wire.
+Once you catch bass on a particular pattern, stop hooking them and start fishing for bites.
+One way to do this is by covering your hooks with a piece of insulation stripped from 14-gauge electrical wire.
 The insulation slips over the hook, and the barb holds it in place.
-This lets you feel the bite and often judge the size of bass before they spit the bait, especially when fishing jigs and soft plastic baits.
-Every bass you land in practice is probably one you won't catch during the tournament.
+This lets you feel the bite and often judge the size of the bass before they spit the bait, especially when fishing jigs and soft plastic baits.
+Unfortunately, every bass you land in practice is probably one you won't catch during the tournament.

 "I fish fast in practice and cover as much water as I can.
 You don't want to catch a bunch of fish from any area, just enough to let you know they're there," Guegold said.

-"When you're pre-fishing, you're trying to take a sample of what is in a particular area.
-You don't want to catch all the bass before the tournament starts," Guegold said.
+"When pre-fishing, you're trying to sample what is in a particular area.
+So you don't want to catch all the bass before the tournament starts," Guegold said.

 He maintains his upbeat pace in practice, even when the bass want a slow presentation, such as flippin' a worm or jig to flooded bushes.
-He slides through and area and flips to the most promising pieces of cover.
-Key bushes, for example, would be those on points, in pockets, and isolated bushes that stand apart from the rest.
+Instead, he slides through an area and flips to the most promising pieces of cover.
+Key bushes, for example, would be those on points, pockets, and isolated bushes that stand apart from the rest.
 If he gets one or two bites from these places, he leaves and figures there are more bass around that he can catch during the tournament.

 If you find four or five places in practice that hold bass and match a pattern, you might have all you need to do well in a one-day tournament.
 If you fish and re-fish those places several times throughout the day, chances are good that you'll bring in a limit of bass.

 If you are fishing a tournament that lasts two days or more, the four or five places you've found in practice should get you off to a good start.
 However, they probably won't hold up throughout the tournament, so don't get stuck on them.
-Fish new spots during the tournament that fit your pattern, as well as those you found in practice.
+Fish new spots during the tournament that fit your pattern and those you found in practice.
 Successful pros routinely expand patterns when a tournament is underway.
 It's one of the main reasons they stay ahead of their competitors.